rydmike/flex_color_scheme/README.md

 to the new theme colors.
 This is a very nice standard feature when you modify the theme used by a Flutter Material applications.

-Try some of the other themes, here is for example the **Mango mojito** theme.
+Try some other theme, here is for example the **Mango mojito** theme.

 <img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cl.png?raw=true" alt="ColorScheme example 4c light" width="250"/><img src="https://github.com/rydmike/flex_color_scheme/blob/master/resources/fcs_phone_ex4cd.png?raw=true" alt="ColorScheme example 4c dark" width="250"/>